UoPNetSoc/lecturer-bg/README.md

 Sorry about the code quality.
 This was written in the space of a few hours, written between lectures (definitely not during...).

+Everything should be treated as WIP, and we're not responsible if this does anything bad to your poor computer.

 ## Requirements
 ```
 pip install -r requirements.txt